magpie-ea/magpie-v3-docs/docs/index.md

 # _magpie
-_magpie is a framework for building psychological online experiments that run in the participants' browser.
+_magpie is a framework for building online experiments (e.g., for psychological research) that run in the participants' browser.

 It is composed of these parts:

- * server-side part that allows managing and configuring experiments and stores experiment results
+ 1. **a server-side part** that allows managing and configuring experiments and stores experiment results; and
- * a client-side part based on [Vue.js](https://vuejs.org/) that runs in the participant's browser and provides
+ 2. **a client-side part** based on [Vue.js](https://vuejs.org/) that runs in the participant's browser and provides:
-     * a technical and conceptual framework for building experiments
+     * a technical and conceptual framework for building experiments; and
-     * a catalogue of components that can be used in experiments
+     * a catalogue of components that can be used in experiments.

 You can use the same server instance for running multiple experiments.

-Vue.js allows to composing a web application out of small self-contained components, that you can re-use and share with other people.
+Vue.js enables building a web application out of small self-contained components, that you can re-use and share with other people.

 ## Features
 Some features of _magpie include: